CHALLENGES IN PAIN MANAGEMENT - 2022/3

 Please note that any evidence of unsafe practice or breach of confidentiality will result in an automatic refer for the module.

-- Evaluate pain assessment skills and implement effective strategies to prevent, and manage patients’ pain
+- Critically evaluate pain assessment skills and implement effective strategies to prevent, and manage patients' pain

 |001||Develop an in-depth knowledge of theories of pain.||KC|